Diversity

 Pie chart showing the percentage of 16 to 18 learners with learning difficulties or disabilities

-1,072 (23.1%) of the 16-18 learners we support have a learning difficulty or disability.
-This number has remained in line with 21/22 academic year.
+1,118 (24%) of the 16-18 learners we support have a learning difficulty or disability.
+This number has increased by 4% in 2023/24.
 Learners with difficulties and disabilities achieve at a comparable rate to their peers on core programmes.
 Learners disclosing a Special Educational Needs Disability achieve at a slightly lower rate on maths and English qualifications.
-The college is reviewing its approach to maths and English for some of our learners with complex Special Educational Needs and Disabilities to support their progress in these subjects.
+The college continues to review its approach to maths and English, for some of our learners with complex Special Educational Needs and Disabilities, to support their progress in these subjects.

 Course Search: